-To accurately mix or match a colour you need to analyze it’s properties.
-This takes years to master so don’t feel overwhelmed if you don’t get it straight away, the more we talk about it the more practiced you’ll become.
+To accurately mix or match a colour you need to analyse the colour properties.
+This takes years to master so don’t feel overwhelmed if you don’t get it straight away, the more we talk about it the more practised you’ll become.

 The 3 things to remember are Hue, Value & Saturation

 Hue – In the land of colour mixing ‘Hue’ simply translates as the colour e.g: ‘that vase has a red hue‘ literally means if you had to mix that colour in paint what is the closest pure colour you can think of, as in red, orange, yellow etc…but not necessarily bright red.